Slide 1 Heading

 How do Fireworks Get Their Colour?

-We all love fireworks and they bring a lot of enjoyment to parties from birthdays to weddings.
-While the bursts of colour and the dazzling effects are often over in seconds, the craft that has gone into creating all that has taken quite a bit of chemistry.
+We all love fireworks, they bring a lot of enjoyment to parties, birthdays, weddings and public displays.
+While the bursts of colour and dazzling effects are often over in a few seconds, the craft that has gone into creating the vibrant hues in the night sky , takes quite a bit of chemistry.

 You might know that light travels in waves.
 Exploiting the differences in the wavelength creates the differences in colour.
 The different chemicals used in fireworks are chosen based on the kind of wavelength the released energy produces.